ghqor25/aws-cdk-tester/README.md

 ## TestOnDeployment
 `TestOnDeployment` do test in stack deployment(Internally using stepfunctions, lambdas, custom-resource). \
-When the test has `FAILED`, stack deployment will fail, and stack rollback will proceed. \
+When the test has `FAILED`, stack deployment will be failed, and the stack will be rollbacked. \
-You can use it for neccessary integration test before deployment done.
+You can use it for neccessary integration test during stack deployment.

 It offers optional properties, logGroup(Log test result automatically in each test).